agragregra/OptimizedHTML-5/readme.md

 <h4>Include parts of HTML code:</h4>

-<p>The import parts of html code is implemented using SSI Browsersync server side.
+<p>Import parts of html code is implemented using SSI Browsersync server side.
 You can import any part of the code using the construction:</p>

 <pre>&lt;!--#include virtual="parts/header.html" --&gt;</pre>